-Despite being a leader of France, the founding father of the European Union Robert Schuman was born in the Grand Duchy of Luxembourg to a Luxembourg mother.
-Anyone that knows their European Union rights knows they have a Schengen passport, Schengen is a town in Luxembourg.
+Despite being a leader of France, the founding father of the European Union Robert Schuman was born in the Grand Duchy of Luxembourg.
+He was born to a Luxembourg mother.
+Anyone that knows their European Union rights knows they have a Schengen passport.
+Schengen is a town in Luxembourg.

-Former Luxembourg Prime Minister Jean-Claude Juncker is the President of the European Commission, making him equivalent to Europe’s president.
+Former Luxembourg Prime Minister Jean-Claude Juncker is the President of the European Commission.
+As a result, this makes him equivalent to Europe’s president.

-Luxembourg’s Prime Minster Xavier Bettel is often seen in circles with Europe’s most important leaders, despite governing one of its tiniest countries.
+People often see Luxembourg’s Prime Minister Xavier Bettel in circles with Europe’s most important leaders.
+This seems in contrast to his governing of one of its tiniest countries.

 Luxembourg’s diplomats are highly respected by US Foreign Service Officers (Diplomats) and others as incredibly effective in multilateral global institutions.

-What’s behind this penchant for leadership and bridge building?
+What’s behind this penchant for leadership and bridge-building in the country?

 Would you like to learn more about the leaders that come from Luxembourg?
 Please visit the below links to find out more: